xyproto/orchideous/README.md

 **Orchideous** (or `oh` for short) handles compiler detection, flag ordering, library discovery via `pkg-config`, incremental rebuilds, testing, formatting, cross-compilation, and more — all without a single configuration file.

-It should be possible to compile most of the examples in the `examples` directory, simply by running `oh` in each directory.
+It should be possible to compile all of the examples in the `examples` directory, simply by running `oh` in each directory, as long as the right packages and libraries have been installed.

-This is a Go port of [xyproto/cxx](https://github.com/xyproto/cxx).
+This is a Go port of [xyproto/cxx](https://github.com/xyproto/cxx) (which does approximately the same, but uses Python + Scons instead).

 ## Quick Start